Vanisher

 Vanisher (Telford Porter) is a fictional character and mutant supervillain appearing in American comic books published by Marvel Comics.
 Vanisher's primary ability is teleportation.
 He is usually depicted as an opponent of the X-Men.
 The character was created by Stan Lee and Jack Kirby, and first appeared in The X-Men #2 (November 1963).

-The character made his animated television debut in Wolverine and the X-Men, his live-action cinematic debut in Deadpool 2, in which he was portrayed by Brad Pitt, and his video game debut in The Amazing Spider-Man: Web of Fire.
+Brad Pitt portrays him in a cameo in the live-action film Deadpool 2.

 Publication history

 The Vanisher first appeared in The X-Men #2 (November 1963), created by writer Stan Lee and artist Jack Kirby.